France: A Powerhouse in the Global Dairy Industry

 • Dairy giants Danone and Savencia experienced significant stock gains.

 French dairy enterprises continue to innovate and expand, underscoring the country's pivotal role and adaptability in the ever-evolving dairy industry landscape.
-Significant market interest from multinational companies like France's Lactalis has been noted.
+France has implemented written contracts with fixed prices and is part of pilot projects implementing tripartite contracts between farmers, processors, and retailers, including fixed pricing formulas and commitments to quality standards.

 Modified: 2025/05/18